ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 >>> import electiondata as ed
 >>> ed.load_or_reload_all()
 ```
-After this command executes successfully, you will see a database in your postgres instance whose name matches the value of `dbname` given in `run_time.ini`.
+After this command executes successfully, you will see a database in your postgresql or mysql instance whose name matches the value of `dbname` given in `run_time.ini`.
 The file structure will now be:
 ```
 .
 +-- archive_directory